 ExpressVPN is definitely one of the better VPN providers out there.
 They have a large amount of servers in different countries and offer fast and stable connections.
 Their user-friendly applications and great customer service make sure everybody can use their services.

 ExpressVPN is at the higher end of the price spectrum but that can be expected with the great quality they offer.
 A perfect service to protect your devices when you use a Wi-Fi network!
-Read more about this high quality service in our full ExpressVPN review.
+Read more about this high quality service in our full ExpressVPN guide.

 NordVPN is a provider that cares deeply about our safety.
 They have the best safety protocols in place and do not keep logs.
 NordVPN has a large offer of servers and great customer support.

 Nord VPN offers lots of extra features that heighten the security of your device.
 A downside to these extra layers of protection can be that they slow down your connection slightly.
 NordVPN is on the cheaper side for the great security they offer.
 They are the safest option for going on Wi-Fi networks with your devices.
-Read everything you would like to know about this super-safe option in our full NordVPN review.
+Read everything you would like to know about this super-safe option in our NordVPN test report.

 Different Types of Wi-Fi Networks